Facial Nerve Palsy

 Sensory examination is normal, but the external auditory canal and a small patch behind the ear (over the mastoid) may be painful to the touch.
 If the nerve lesion is proximal to the geniculate ganglion, salivation, taste, and lacrimation may be impaired, and hyperacusis may be present.

-The other disorders that cause peripheral facial nerve palsy typically develop more slowly than idiopathic facial nerve palsy and may have other distinguishing symptoms or signs.
+Also, the other disorders that cause peripheral facial nerve palsy typically develop more slowly than idiopathic facial nerve palsy.
 Thus, if patients have any other neurologic symptoms or signs or if symptoms developed gradually, MRI should be done.

 In idiopathic facial nerve palsy, MRI may show contrast enhancement of the facial nerve at or near the geniculate ganglion or along the entire course of the nerve.
 However, its enhancement may reflect other causes, such as meningeal tumor.
 If the paralysis progresses over weeks to months, the likelihood of a tumor (eg, most commonly schwannoma) compressing the facial nerve increases.
 MRI can also help exclude other structural disorders causing facial nerve palsy.
 CT, usually negative in Bell palsy, is done if a fracture is suspected or if MRI is not immediately available and stroke is possible.